-This gene helps determine whether a dog can produce dark (black or brown) hairs or lighter yellow or red hairs.
+TRAIT RESULT Dark or Light Fur E (Extension) Locus Gene: Melanocortin Receptor 1 (MC1R) Genetic Result: Ee This gene helps determine whether a dog can produce dark (black or brown) hairs or lighter yellow or red hairs.
 Any result except for ee means that the dog can produce dark hairs.
 An ee result means that the dog does not produce dark hairs at all, and will have lighter yellow or red hairs over their entire body.

-Can have dark fur

-Did You Know?
+Can have dark fur Did You Know?
 If a dog has a ee result then the fur's actual shade can range from a deep copper to yellow/gold to cream - the exact color cannot be predicted solely from this result, and will depend on other genetic factors.

-Dogs with the coco genotype will produce dark brown pigment instead of black in both their hair and skin.
+Dark brown pigment Cocoa Gene: HPS3 Genetic Result: NN Dogs with the coco genotype will produce dark brown pigment instead of black in both their hair and skin.
 Dogs with the Nco genotype will produce black pigment, but can pass the co variant on to their puppies.
-Dogs that have the coco genotype as well as the bb genotype at the B locus are generally a lighter brown than dogs that have the Bbb or BB genotypes at the B locus.
+Dogs that have the coco genotype as well as the bb genotype at the B locus are generally a lighter brown than dogs that have the Bb or BB genotypes at the B locus.
+Did You Know?
+The co variant and the dark brown "cocoa" coat color have only been documented in French Bulldogs.
+Dogs with the cocoa coat color are sometimes born with light brown coats that darken as they reach maturity.
+No impact on fur and skin color Red Pigment Intensity LINKAGE I (Intensity) Loci Genetic Result: Intermediate Red Pigmentation Intensity refers to the concentration of red pigment in the coat.
+Dogs with more densely concentrated (intense) pigment will be a deeper red, while dogs with less concentrated (dilute) pigment will be tan, yellow, cream, or white.
+Five locations in the dog genome explain approximately 70% of red pigmentation intensity variation across all dogs.
+Because the locations we test may not directly cause differences in red pigmentation intensity, we consider this to be a linkage test.
+Did You Know?
+One of the genes that influences pigment intensity in dogs, TYR, is also responsible for intensity variation in domestic mice, cats, cattle, rabbits, and llamas.
+In dogs and humans, more genes are No impact on coat pattern

-No impact on fur and skin color
+Brown fur and skin